islam-education/islam-education/docs/basic-knowledge/muhammad.md

 # Who Is Muhammad ﷺ?

   Muhammad ibn Abdullah ("son of Abdullah"),was born in Mecca in the 6th century.
-  Muslims believe he is the final prophet sent by God.

-  He is not worshipped.
+  Muslims believe he is the final prophet sent by God.He is not worshipped.
   Rather, he is regarded as a messenger, just like Jesus Christ, who conveyed God's message.

 ## His Role